 20:51:19:10.
 Program approval.
-Each continuing education program must have the approval of the Board of Pharmacy.
-Sponsors must apply for approval to the board, on forms furnished by the board, at least 30 days before the initiation of the course.
+Each continuing education program must be approved by the board.
+Sponsors must apply for approval to the board, on forms furnished by the board, at least thirty days before the initiation of the course.
 The board shall send written notice of its approval or disapproval to sponsors.

-The board shall give each approved program an identification number and an hourly value.
+The board must give each approved program an identification number and an hourly value.
 The board's approval of a program expires at the end of two years.

-Each program evaluated must be supported by backup material, such as a brochure, a critique of material covered, a script, or a cassette or book for a correspondence course.
+Each program evaluated must be supported by backup material, such as a brochure and learning objectives.

-Source: 4 SDR 54, effective February 26, 1978; 12 SDR 151, 12 SDR 155, effective July 1, 1986; 16 SDR 98, effective December 3, 1989.
+Source: 4 SDR 54, effective February 26, 1978; 12 SDR 151, 12 SDR 155, effective July 1, 1986; 16 SDR 98, effective December 3, 1989; 50 SDR 138, effective June 2, 2024.